mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 Choose the python blueprint and click Configure

-Name the function: e.g. aws_nvidia_webinar
+Name the function: e.g. interface-lambda
 Role: Choose an existing role
 [Note: You may need to create new role, give basic execution permissions, choose default)